 Interest revenue is recognized in the period in which it is earned.
-Fundraising revenue is recorded when received, events revenue is recorded when received or receivable if the amount to be received can reasonably estimated and collectibility is reasonably assured.
+Fundraising, donations, sponsorship and registration fee revenues are recorded when received, events revenue is recorded when received or receivable if the amount to be received can reasonably estimated and collectibility is reasonably assured.